 While I thought successful writing was all about page views and building a name for myself, I have found even greater satisfaction in writing through my brokenness and helping others do the same.

 I am Steve Austin.
-I'm the Amazon best-selling author of From Pastor to a Psych Ward and my brand-new book, Self-Care for the Wounded Soulis available now in e-book and paperback!
+I'm the Amazon best-selling author of From Pastor to a Psych Ward and Catching Your Breath.
 I have been blogging my story of messy grace since 2010.
 Along the way, I’ve found this message resonates deeply.
-I’ve had work featured on Relevant Magazine, The Huffington Post, Good Men Project, Patheos, Converge Magazine, Stigma Fighters, Venn Magazine, Altarwork & The Mighty.
+I’ve had work featured on RELEVANT Magazine, AL.com The Huffington Post, Good Men Project, Patheos, Converge Magazine, Stigma Fighters, Venn Magazine, Altarwork & The Mighty.

 He has encouraged me to share the less-than-Pinterest-perfect side of my own story over at Completely Kristie, and this PDF Kit both inspired me and gave me practical tools to tell my story more effectively.